cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

   is very different, with hot standby replicas, availability zones, and backup/restore solutions.
-  Developing against CloudNativePG, developers can now test the resiliency and responsiveness of their applications in an environment mirroring production.
+  Developing against CloudNativePG, developers can now test the resiliency and responsiveness of their applications in an environment that mirrors production.

 1. It makes available a lot of powerful components built by the Kubernetes community.
 For example, in the